documentationfor yFiles for HTML 3.0.0.1

 The GraphCopier supports both grouping and folding.

-when using a GraphCopier with a folding-enabled graph it is mandatory to use folding-enabled master graphs as both source and target graph.
+When using a GraphCopier with a folding-enabled graph, it is mandatory to use folding-enabled master graphs as both source and target graphs.

 copyGrouping